-- (1) Require to submit a Planned Unit Development application (2.2.2 & 2.2.4); - (2) Must meet Use Zone Site Development Standards and conditions - (3) A Hotel or Inn is for temporary accommodation.
+- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4); - 2) Must meet Use Zone Site Development Standards and conditions - 3) The Hotel or Inn must be registered and approved by the Government of Newfoundland and Labrador. - 4) A Hotel or Inn is for temporary accommodation.
 The unit is not a place of residence or dwelling.
-Units may be rented on a temporary basis but not as an open-ended monthly apartment. - (4) The Hotel or Inn shall contain a lobby with a front desk and office, along with a maintenance, housekeeping and laundry room(s) large enough to accommodate the needs of the commercial-residence. - (5) Housekeeping services including cleaning, provision of clean linen and towels (daily or weekly) will be provided.
-Hostels may additionally offer organized and managed cooperative cleaning and cooperative kitchen. - (6) Access to units will be through or associated with a clearly defined lobby.
-Exterior access to units can be provided as long as access to each unit is from a common parking lot on the site, - (7) Units will not have individual driveways to the street.
-Parking will be provided in a parking lot with parking spaces and aisles and access for the overall parking lot to the street. - (8) The Hotel or Inn will have an overall cohesive design including a prominent lobby, pleasant appearance from the street, clear parking lot street entrance and design with a dust free surface, and landscaping (trees, shrubs, lawn) in setbacks and open areas. - (9) There will not be separate utility connections or utility billing or addressing for individual rooms.
+Units may be rented on a temporary basis but not as an open-ended monthly apartment. - 5) The Hotel or Inn shall contain a lobby with a front desk and office, along with a maintenance, housekeeping and laundry room(s) large enough to accommodate the needs of the commercial-residence. - 6) Housekeeping services including cleaning, provision of clean linen and towels (daily or weekly) shall be provided.
+Hostels may additionally offer organized and managed cooperative cleaning and cooperative kitchen. - 7) Access to units shall be through or associated with a clearly defined lobby.
+Exterior access to units can be provided as long as access to each unit is from a common parking lot on the site, - 8) Units shall not have individual driveways to the street.
+Parking shall be provided in a parking lot with parking spaces and aisles and access for the overall parking lot to the street. - 9) The Hotel or Inn shall have an overall cohesive design including a prominent lobby, pleasant appearance from the street, clear parking lot street entrance and design with a dust free surface, and landscaping (trees, shrubs, lawn) in setbacks and open areas. - 10) There shall not be separate utility connections or utility billing or addressing for individual rooms.

-4.3.16 Marina
+4.3.18 Marina